bgoonz/BGOONZ_BLOG_2.0/notes/articles/DEV Community.md

 In there we see a few interesting things:

 - The first two commits are made by me.
 - Your initial commit to add Bob is the current _HEAD_ of the _master_ branch on the _Remote Repository_.
 We'll look at this again when we talk about branches and getting remote changes.

--   # The latest commit in the _Local Repository_ is the one we just made, and now we know its hash.
+- # The latest commit in the _Local Repository_ is the one we just made, and now we know its hash

             Add text to Bob